-Nicholas Cozzi, PhD, is a scientist and educator at the University of Wisconsin, Madison School of Medicine and Public Health.
-His background and training is in pharmacology, chemistry, and neuroscience.
+Nicholas V. Cozzi, PhD is a scientist and educator at the University of Wisconsin-Madison School of Medicine and Public Health.
+He holds a Ph.D. in Pharmacology and a B.S. in Pharmacology and Toxicology, both from the UW-Madison School of Pharmacy.
+His background and training is in pharmacology, chemistry, toxicology, and neuroscience.
+Dr. Cozzi has more than 80 publications and is internationally recognized for his work in these areas.
+As an educator, Dr. Cozzi teaches pharmacology at the UW-Madison and he is a frequent guest lecturer at other academic institutions around the United States.
 Dr. Cozzi's research involves the design, chemical synthesis, and pharmacological testing of substances with central nervous system activity, especially those with psychedelic, antidepressant, or psychostimulant effects.
 He is interested in how these agents act in the brain to improve mood, enhance cognition, and increase awareness, and in their clinical value in treating addiction, anxiety, depression, post-traumatic fear, and other mental health ailments.
-Dr. Cozzi is internationally recognized for his work in these areas.
-HE has received several teaching and research awards, including a Distinguished Basic Science Teaching Award from the University of Wisconsin, Madison and a prestigious NARSAD Award from the Brain and Behavior Research Foundation for his studies involving the serotonin uptake transporter.
-His research has also been supported by grants from the National Institutes of Health.
-Dr. Cozzi is a Senior Research Scientist at the Usona Institute and a consultant for legal, industrial, and government clients.
+Dr. Cozzi has received several teaching and research awards, including a Distinguished Basic Science Teaching Award from the UW-Madison and a prestigious NARSAD Award from the Brain and Behavior Research Foundation for his work involving the serotonin uptake transporter.
+His research has also been supported by grants from the National Institutes of Health, the UW-Madison, and the Usona Institute.
+Outside the University, Dr. Cozzi serves as a scientific consultant for legal, pharmaceutical industry, and government clients.